Armed Forces wish the Duchess of Edinburgh a happy birthday as she turns 60

 The photo of Sophie was taken at her home in Bagshot Park and was captured by the London-based photographer Christina Ebenezer.

-She married into the royal family more than 25 years ago when she wed Prince Edward, Elizabeth II and the late Duke of Edinburgh’s youngest son, in St George’s Chapel, Windsor Castle, in 1999.
+She married into the royal family 27 years ago when she wed Prince Edward, the late Queen Elizabeth and Duke of Edinburgh's youngest son, in St George's Chapel, Windsor Castle, in 1999.